-House break in is one of the most common crimes.
+House-breaking is one of the most common crimes.
 Most house break-ins appear to be crimes of opportunity with entry gained through an open or unlocked window or door.
 Most intruders are looking for (and often find) a house left open or unlocked where they can get what they want with ease and make a quick getaway.
-Always lock up when you leave the house or go to sleep.